egking/egking_website/content/DataPhiles/index.md

 ### Schedule

+#### December 2022

+- December 7: Jacob Kelly

 #### November 2022

+- November 30: No DataPhiles
-- November 25: No DataPhiles - Thanksgiving Week
+- November 23: No DataPhiles - Thanksgiving Week
-- November 18: Open Q & A
+- November 16: Open Q & A
-- November 11: TBD
+- November 9: No DataPhiles
-- November 4: No DataPhiles
+- November 2: No DataPhiles

 #### October 2022